 The university offers a deferred payment plan for students who elect not to pay in full at the time of registration.
 There is a \$35 fee assessed each trimester for the privilege of using the deferred payment plan.
 In order to register under this plan, a student must pay all remaining balances from previous trimesters and a minimum of one-half the tuition, fees, room, and board charges after deducting any student loans, grants, and scholarship amounts.
-The remaining trimester balance can be divided into two equal payments with payments due at the times specified on the student billing statement.
-Students who fail to set up on the deferred payment plan by the end of the first week of class will be automatically charged an additional \$50 late payment fee.
+The remaining trimester balance can be divided into two equal payments with payments due at the times specified in the business office and on the university website.
+Students with a balance owed who fail to set up on the deferred payment plan by the end of the first week of class will be automatically charged an additional \$50 late payment fee.
 Failure to make payments by the due dates on the agreement will result in a \$15 late payment charge on each of the due dates.
 If a student is more than 15 days late in making payment, the university reserves the right to terminate the student's enrollment.